The Verdin Company

 The Verdin Company is a manufacturer of bronze bells, clocks and towers based in Cincinnati, Ohio in the United States.
-The company has been making bells for use in bell and clock towers, peals, chimes, and carillons since 1842.
-They also manufacture electronic carillons, street clocks, glockenspiels, and monuments.
+The company has been making, restoring, and repairing bells for use in bell and clock towers, peals, chimes, and carillons since 1842.
+The company also manufactures electronic carillons, street clocks, glockenspiels, and monuments.
 There is now an organ division serving churches and other institutions combining organ and bell music.